xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 The effects of the boolean and data parts are as follows:

 1. If an option is inactive, or disabled by the user, in other words if the boolean part is false, then `isEnabled('...') == false` and `valueOf('...')` is 0/false/"".
 The data part is not relevant.
 The type *enabled* specify that the option is always enabled, and the user cannot disable it.
-2. If an option is enabled then any references to `valueOf('...')` in XCDL expressions will evaluate to the option’s data part, user-modifiable or fixed.
+2. If an option is enabled then any references to `valueOf('...')` in xCDL expressions will evaluate to the option’s data part, user-modifiable or fixed.
 For type *enabled*, this data part is fixed to the constant *true*.
 For type *none*, or when the type is not defined, `valueOf('...')` will return `isEnabled('...')`, modifiable by the user.
 3. If a component or package is disabled then all sub-components and options immediately below it in the hierarchy are inactive.
 By a process of recursion this will affect all the nodes in the subtree.
 4. If an option is disabled then it can impose no constraints on the rest of the configuration, in particular `<requires>` and `<legalValues>` properties will be ignored.
 If an option is enabled then its constraints should be satisfied, or the component framework will report various conflicts.
 Note that the `<legalValues>` constraint only applies to the data part of the option’s value, so it is only useful with the *int, float, string* types.
 Options with type *enabled* are always enabled so their constraints always have to be satisfied (assuming the option is active).
 5. If an option is disabled then it has no direct consequences at build-time, in particular `<generatedDefinition>` and `<sourceFile>` properties will be ignored: no `#define` will be generated, no files will get compiled, and so on.
 If an option is active and enabled then all the consequences take effect.
 The option name and data part are used to generate the `#define` in the appropriate configuration header file, subject to various properties such as `<valueFormat>`, but the data part has no other effects on the build system.

 Setting `<configurable>false</configurable>` prevents the user to manually change the enable/disable status of an option (the checkbox will be disabled in the interface).
 Setting the `<computed>` property prevents the user to manually change the value of an option (the text control will be disabled in the interface).

-By default all options and components have the type *none*: most options are simple selections, so making this the default allows for slightly more compact XCDL files.
+By default all options and components have the type *none*: most options are simple selections, so making this the default allows for slightly more compact xCDL files.
 Packages have the type *string*, where the data part always corresponds to the version of the package that is loaded into the configuration: changing this value corresponds to unloading the old version and loading in a different one.

 ### Some examples